kcarta/kcarta.github.io/_posts/2025-12-31-home-networking.md

 tags: []
 ---

-Two short months after moving into a new (old) house, I found some time to set up a useful home networking & smart home system.
+Two short months after moving into my new (old) house, I now have a basic home networking & smart home setup in place.

+This post documents my current setup, with some thoughts on how the process has gone and plans for the future.

-My networking skills are firmly "DIY" - that is, higher than any layperson, lower than any networking professional.
-My experience mostly comes from server & devops admin work now long in the past, plus scraps of knowledge from school.
+My networking skills are firmly "DIY" - that is, I know much more than most people, and much less than any networking professional.
+My experience mostly comes from server & devops admin work now long in the past, plus scraps of knowledge remembered from school.

 My goals, roughly prioritised:

 - "Seamless" high-speed internet across the house (ca. 200 square meters, with plenty of brick & concrete separating floors & sections).
-- Climate sensors in every room, with the immediate status as a top priority and data fogather & analyse data.
+- Climate sensors in every room, with live status as a top priority and data gathering & potential for analysis as a close second.
-- Ability to segregate 'smart' internet-reliant devices on a secured VLAN, like the TV, washer, dryer, etc.
+- Ability to segregate 'smart' devices away from the main networ, like the TV, washer, dryer, etc.
-- Additional sensors like doors & windows and leak detectors, so I can have a (thin) layer of security
+- Additional sensors like doors & windows and leak detectors, mostly to supplement the data from the climate sensors.
-- Ability to check the status of my sensors when away from home
+- Ability to check the status of my sensors when away from home.
-- Have fun & learn while building a maintainable, extensible platform that can serve us for years to come.
+- Get to a technical baseline that is maintainable and extensible enough to serve us for years to come.

-I also prioritised getting to a quick initial baseline, as I had a couple waves of family visiting, followed by a long holiday travel period where I wanted the ability to monitor the state of the house from afar.
+I spent about two weeks getting this initial baseline in place, mostly in the small pockets of time one has as a quick initial baseline, as I had a couple waves of family visiting, followed by a long holiday travel period where I wanted the ability to monitor the state of the house from afar.

+## Smart devices

+The first step I took was to go out and buy *all the sensors*, filling up a shopping cart in Ikea with 65 different sensors from their new Matter-

 ## Network devices